MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-replicasets.md

 description: Learn how to create a ReplicaSet in Azure Kubernetes Service (AKS) on Azure Stack HCI.
 author: EkeleAsonye
 ms.topic: how-to
-ms.date: 09/08/2021
+ms.date: 11/03/2021
 ms.author: v-susbo
 ---

 # Create ReplicaSets

 A ReplicaSet is a process that runs multiple instances of a pod and keeps the specified number of pods constant.
-It's purpose is to maintain a stable set of replica pods running at any given time, which guarantees the availability of a specified number of identical pods.
+It makes sure that a stable set of replica pods are running at any given time, which guarantees a specified number of identical pods are available.

 When a pod fails, a ReplicaSet brings up a new instance of the pod and scales up when the running instances reach a specified number.
 Conversely, it scales down or deletes pods when an instance with the same label is created.